A lot of learners dread studying physics simply because it represents the marriage of two most-feared school subjects: maths and science.

 Unnoticed by you, your phone is under constant scrutiny by a minimum of four precisely calibrated satellites that measure the distance you’ve travelled between exactly-timed signal pulses and apply your positioning on known maps.

-Look for the best Physics Maths tutor in Birmingham.
+Look for the best Physics Maths tutor in Atlanta.

 You may well turn off your phone’s location services but your positioning data goes on regardless.